-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element called deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as expense or expenditure until then.
-The Town has two items that meet this criterion, contributions made to the pension plan in the 2016 fiscal year and deferrals of pension assets that resulted from the implementation of GASB Statement 68.
-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflow of resources.
+The Town has two items that meet this criterion, contributions made to the pension plan in the 2017 fiscal year and deferrals of pension assets that resulted from the implementation of GASB Statement 68.
+In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflow of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Town has one item that meets the criterion for this category - deferrals of pension expense that result from the implementation of GASB Statement 68; as well as one item that meets the criterion for this category on the balance sheet - property taxes receivable.
+The Town has two items that meet the criterion for this category - property taxes receivable, and deferrals of pension expense that result from the implementation of GASB Statement 68.